-- ¼ cup sunflower seeds
+- 1/4 cup sunflower seeds

-- 1 apple, sliced (approximately 1 cup)
+- 1 medium apple, diced (approximately 1 cup)

-- ½ small red onion, chopped (approximately ½ cup)
+- 1/2 small red onion, diced (approximately 1/2 cup, see notes)

-- ¼ cup chopped cilantro
+- 1/4 cup chopped cilantro

-- ¼ cup fresh squeezed lime juice
+- 1/4 cup fresh squeezed lime juice (2-3 limes)

 - 1 tablespoon extra virgin olive oil

-- ½ avocado, diced
+- 1/2 ripe but firm avocado, diced

-- salt and pepper
+- kosher salt and ground black pepper

 - Toast sunflower seeds in dry skillet over medium-high heat until golden and fragrant.

 - Combine apple, onion, cilantro, and lime juice in a large bowl.
 Stir in sweet potatoes and oil; add salt and pepper to taste.
 Stir in avocado and toasted sunflower seeds just before serving.